-4.5.1 The professional standards, outlined in Schedule 2 of this collective agreement, were developed following consultation with the NZEI, NZPF and NZSTA in accordance with section 77C of the State Sector Act.
+4.5.1 The professional standards, outlined in Schedule 2 of this Agreement, were developed following consultation with NZEI Te Riu Roa, the New Zealand Principals' Federation (NZPF) and the New Zealand School Trustees Association (NZSTA) in accordance with section 77C of the State Sector Act 1988.
 They form part of the principal's performance agreement.